 Forget what you talk about.
 Focus on what you do.
 Commit to habits that show what you care about, and affirm, through action, the values that you want for your family.

 It not that words are irrelevant, of course.
 It is that action dominates how we teach, and we must first focus on action.
 And in that, we take responsibility for every choice we make, before we turn to critique our children.

 2) Words: What do I regularly talk about and repeat?

 Now, here is where words do matter.
 Do you complain about your co-workers?
 Do you focus on what your children aren’t doing?
 Do you keep discussing problems?
 Do you keep noticing what is not working rather than what is working?

 Is it a world where your kids are experiencing you as a complainer, focused on negativity and all the problems that abound in life?
 Or do they experience you as a parent-focused on what’s positive, seeing the possibilities in life and being grateful for what works?

 Is dinner conversation about all the downers and struggles from the day?
-Or is about what you love, what you learned and what inspires you?
-Do you have questions that uplift and lead to gratitude, or are the questions based in anxiety and fear?
+Or is it about what you love, what you learned and what inspires you?
+Do you have questions that uplift and lead to gratitude, or are the questions based on anxiety and fear?